intelsdi-x/snap/README.md

   <td width="125"><a href="https://github.com/mjbrender"><sub>@mjbrender</sub><img src="https://avatars.githubusercontent.com/u/1744971" width="100" alt="@mjbrender"></a></td>
   </tr>
 </table>

+We're also looking for new maintainers from the community.
+Please let us know if you would like to become one by opening an Issue titled "interested in becoming a maintainer."

 ## Thank You
 And **thank you!** Your contribution, through code and participation, is incredibly important to us.